Review into the non-educational use of mobile devices in NSW schools

 Scope of the review

-The terms of reference for the review are as follows:
+The terms of reference for the review were as follows:

 - Conduct a review of evidence related to the benefits and risks of mobile digital devices*, primarily smartphones, in schools for children and young people and approaches and practices to support students’ use of such devices in safe, responsible, and informed ways.
 This will include: